0day-ci/linux/Documentation/leds/leds-class-flash.rst

 		strobe start with exposure start,
 	* intensity_to_led_brightness and led_brightness_to_intensity
 		perform
-		enum led_brightness <-> V4L2 intensity conversion in a device
+		led_brightness <-> V4L2 intensity conversion in a device
 		specific manner - they can be used for devices with non-linear LED current scale.
 - config: